List of Castlevania characters: Carmilla

-She is voiced by Karen Strassman in Judgment.

 In the reboot Lords of Shadow, Carmilla is played by Sally Knyvette.
 She is one of the titular Lords, ruling over the vampires and is the second lord faced by the protagonist, Gabriel Belmont.
 She has a vampire "daughter" named Laura.
 Before sacrificing her soul to heaven, she was known to be a kind woman who loved all of Earth's creatures, and became the opposite as a Lord of Shadow.
 This is a marked departure from the description of her in life in the original novel.
-However, the explicit sexuality sometimes attributed to her (seen especially in Castlevania: Judgment) is a direct (albeit exaggerated) reference to her characterization in the novel.
-She appears again in the sequel, Castlevania: Lords of Shadow 2, albeit with a different appearance.
+However, the explicit sexuality sometimes attributed to her, most prominently in Castlevania: Judgment, is a reference to her characterization in the novel.
+She reappears in the sequel, Castlevania: Lords of Shadow 2, with a different appearance.

-She appears in the Castlevania animated series, voiced by Jaime Murray, having a distinct disloyalty to Dracula as she considers him a madman whose genocidal vendetta against the humans is threatening their race.
-She tricks Hector into betraying Dracula, and takes him captive in the aftermath of Dracula's defeat.
-Carmilla then plans to claim the scattered territories between Wallachia and her home territory of Styria, a plan which hinges on having Hector forge Night Creatures to provide her with an army.
-While her co-ruler Lenore manages to coerce Hector's cooperation, Carmilla's ambitions ultimately do not proceed very far.
-Her other co-rulers Striga and Morana muse that ruling such a large swatch of land full of humans who will not submit to vampire rule is impractical, and Isaac manages to assault her castle shortly after Hector begins forging for her.
-She fights Isaac in a duel to the death, and kills herself rather than suffer defeat at his hands.

 She appears in the 2018 crossover fighting game Super Smash Bros.
 Ultimate as a background character on the Dracula's Castle stage, based on her appearance in Simon's Quest.
-She cameos at the end of Simon and Richter's reveal trailer, frightening Luigi as his soul is about to re-enter his body.
+She also appears at the end of Simon and Richter's reveal trailer, frightening Luigi as his soul is about to re-enter his body.